 Early Game Hell: Your starting multitool takes about 15 seconds to chop down a tree, and that much time to mine out a single block of cobblestone.
 Your only early means of self-defense is a broken sword, and if you go to any planet with a threat level higher than your armor, monsters kill you quickly.
 Once you craft an axe and a copper pick, things go much more smoothly.

 Some version emerges from inside Earth during the Human intro.

-Some worlds will have giant tentacles and/or eyeball themed plant life making the whole world seem like an Eldritch Abomination.
+Some worlds will have giant tentacles and/or brain or eyeball-themed plant life, making the whole world seem like an Eldritch Abomination.